-Use these digital-friendly teaching resources and activities to support the varying needs of students with autism.
+Try these classroom teaching resources and activities to support the varying needs of your autistic students.

 “A powerful step in building a community that supports students with autism is finding ways to educate others in what they can do to include those individuals,” says middle school teacher Jenn from Teach Love Autism.
 In this installment of Teacher Voices, she shares her ideas for promoting autism awareness and acceptance in the community.